VOREStation/VOREStation/code/modules/awaymissions/overmap_renamer/readme.md

         Did you want to make an abandoned mining facility overmap adventure?
 Now this system will let you turn the DF into one (if the dice permits)

     Adding a new POI to a brand new lateloaded Z level (you can check which Z levels are handled by the renamer in code\controllers\subsystems\overmap_renamer_vr.dm)
+        First, go to your /obj/effect/overmap/visitable, and define unique_identifier as something unique.
+Like, "Debris Field" - basically, this is a way to check if the map loaded without causing compiler errors.

         Your task will become a bit more difficult now.
 Create a new .dm file following convention already estabilished with debrisfield_renamer.dm

-            Within this file, define your /obj/effect/landmark/overmap_renamer/newname here Within this file, create a new /obj/effect/landmark/overmap_renamer/newname/Initialize() Within this proc, copy what's done in code\modules\awaymissions\overmap_renamer\debrisfield_renamer.dm except, replace var/obj/effect/overmap/visitable/sector/debrisfield/D with var/obj/effect/overmap/visitable/my/sector/S,
+            Within this file, define your /obj/effect/landmark/overmap_renamer/newname here Within this file, create a new /obj/effect/landmark/overmap_renamer/newname/Initialize() Within this proc, copy what's done in code\modules\awaymissions\overmap_renamer\debrisfield_renamer.dm except, replace if(D == "Debris Field") with whatever your unique identifier was defined for your specific overmap object
-                naturally replacing D with whatever you decided to name this var.

         Now go to code\controllers\subsystems\overmap_renamer_vr.dm
             copy the if("Debris Field - Z1 Space" in visitable_Z_levels_name_list) and everything belonging to this if statement paste it below this if statement and change things as described: change the if("map_template.name goes here" in visitable_z_levels_name_list) (you can get the proper name by going to wherever your /datum/map_template/ for your map is.
 For Debris field, it's maps\offmap_vr\common_offmaps.dm.
-Yours is probably there too!) change the for(var/obj/effect/overmap/visitable/sector/debrisfield/D in visitable_overmap_object_instances) section in your new if statement just like you did for the landmark!
+Yours is probably there too!) change the if(D == "Debris Field") section in your new if statement just like you did for the landmark!

         And you're done!
 Refer to the "How to add a landmark" section on the top from now on.